Recognition of same-sex unions in South Korea: Political viewpoints

-Support

-The Democratic Labor Party, established in January 2000, was a major political party in South Korea and had a political panel known as the Sexual Minorities Committee (민주노동당 성소수자위원회, minjunodongdang seongsosujawiwonhoe) which advocated for the recognition and political representation of sexual minorities.
-Their stated agenda included a campaign against homophobia and discrimination based on sexual orientation, equal rights for sexual minorities (in their own words, "complete freedom, equality, and right of pursuit of happiness for homosexuals"), as well as the legalization of same-sex marriages.
-In its campaign bid for the 2004 parliamentary elections, the Democratic Labor Party promised the abolition of all inequalities against sexual minorities and won a record 10 seats in the National Assembly.
+The Democratic Labor Party, established in January 2000, had a political panel known as the Sexual Minorities Committee (민주노동당 성소수자위원회, Minjunodongdang Seongsosujawiwonhoe) which advocated for the recognition and political representation of LGBT people.
+Their stated agenda included a campaign against homophobia and discrimination based on sexual orientation, equal rights for sexual minorities, and "complete freedom, equality, and right of pursuit of happiness for homosexuals", as well as the legalization of same-sex marriage.
+In its campaign for the 2004 parliamentary elections, the Democratic Labor Party promised the abolition of all inequalities against LGBT people, and won 10 seats in the National Assembly.
 The party later merged with the Unified Progressive Party in 2011, which was banned in 2014 on charges of plotting a pro-North Korea rebellion.

-The Justice Party and the Green Party have expressed support for LGBT rights and the legal recognition of same-sex unions.
-Some members of the Democratic Party of Korea (DPK) have also voiced support.
+The Justice Party and the Green Party have also expressed support for LGBT rights and the legal recognition of same-sex unions, as well as some members of the Democratic Party of Korea.
 In an interview held in September 2014 and later published in October, the Mayor of Seoul, Park Won-soon, announced his support for same-sex marriage, saying he hoped South Korea would become the first country in Asia to legalize same-sex marriage.
-A few days later, the Seoul Metropolitan Government announced that his words had been "misinterpreted" and that Park's words were that "maybe South Korea would become the first country in Asia to legalize same-sex marriage".
-This followed severe and violent backlash from conservative Christian groups.
+A few days later, the Seoul Metropolitan Government stated that his words had been "misinterpreted" and that he meant to say that "maybe South Korea would become the first country in Asia to legalize same-sex marriage".
+This followed severe backlash from conservative Christian groups.
 During the 2017 presidential election, only one of the 14 presidential candidates, the Justice Party's Sim Sang-jung, voiced clear support for LGBT rights.

-Opposition

 The People Power Party is opposed to LGBT rights and same-sex marriage.
-President Moon Jae-in of the Democratic Party of Korea, in office between 2017 and 2022, was opposed to same-sex marriage.
 On December 19, 2007, Lee Myung-bak of the conservative Grand National Party won the presidential election.
 In a 2007 newspaper interview, Lee stated that homosexuality was "abnormal", and that he opposed the legal recognition of same-sex marriages.
+President Moon Jae-in, in office between 2017 and 2022, was also opposed to same-sex marriage.